Nebius-Academy/knowledge-base/_posts/2025-06-06-llm-inference-essentials.md

 In the remaining part of this section we'll make two takes towards computing the optimal batch size for a particular LLM and a particular GPU type:

 1. For the first take, we'll draft an approximate calculation ignoring KV-cache and LLM's architectural details.
+We assume here that we work with relatively low context sizes, so that KV-cache size $\ll$ weights size.

-2. For the second take, we'll try to take into account as much as we can, only leaving activations behind.
+2. For the second take, we'll try to take into account as much as we can, leaving behind only activations and....

 And the results will surprise us.